openequella/openequella.github.io/guides/LanguageSettingsConfigurationGuide.md

 *(NOTE: The zip file should contain only customised text files and the locale file (if relevant).)*

 ### Upload a language pack
-The display languages used within the EQUELLA Digital Repository are imported as language packs.
-The language packs are uploaded using the Languages option from the EQUELLA Settings page.
+The display languages used within the openEQUELLA Digital Repository are imported as language packs.
+The language packs are uploaded using the Languages option from the openEQUELLA Settings page.

 #### To access the Languages administration function
-1. Open a browser and enter your EQUELLA URL (e.g.‘http://equella.myequellainstitution.edu’).
+1. Open a browser and enter your openEQUELLA URL (e.g.‘http://equella.myequellainstitution.edu’).
-2. Log in to EQUELLA as an administrator then select Settings from the navigation menu.
+2. Log in to openEQUELLA as an administrator then select Settings from the navigation menu.
 The Settings page displays.
 3. Select Languages to open the Languages page.

 #### To import a language pack zip file